-Baby 100 Days Celebration: Past to Present In Brief
+Baby’s 100 Days Past to Present In Brief

-This powerful number, which construes the meaning of perfection, wholeness and milestone, has long been associated with a baby’s birth in traditional Chinese, Japanese and Korean culture.
-It is traditionally believed that the first 100 days after the child’s birth is the most vulnerable period for both the mother and the newborn.
-Therefore, they are advised to stay home to avoid contracting diseases.
+This powerful number, which construes the meaning of perfection, wholeness and milestone, has long been associated with baby’s birth in traditional Chinese, Japanese and Korean culture.
+It is traditionally believed that the first 100 days after the child’s birth is the most vulnerable period for both the mother and the newborn, therefore, they are advised to stay home to avoid contracting diseases.
 This is why making through the first 100 days is the perfect time to celebrate.

-At traditional Chinese 100 days celebrations (百日宴), prayers and food will be offered to the ancestors together with the burning of incense to wish the baby good health and protection them from bad spirits.
-Some families will shave the baby’s head, while some have already replaced the ritual with snipping a hair lock.
-Families will share red eggs and pickled ginger with friends, neighbours and other members of the family.
-A celebratory dinner know as “100th day dinner (百日宴)” will also be host to share the joy with relatives and friends, who will offer baby gifts, clothing, tiger shoes and hats for the baby (which symbolises good health and energy) and accessories such as the longevity pendant and bracelets for wrists and ankles.
+In traditional Chinese culture, prayers and food will be offered to the ancestors together with the burning of incense to wish the baby’s good health and protection from the spirits.
+Some families will shave the baby’s head while some have already replaced the ritual by the snipping of a lock of hair.
+Families will share red eggs and pickled ginger, while relatives and friends will offer 100-day baby gifts, clothing, tiger shoes and hats for the baby (which symbolises good health and energy) and accessories such as the longevity pendant and bracelets for wrists and ankles.

-Modern 100 days celebrations have been gaining momentum in recent years in Singapore and Hong Kong, mainly driven by millennials aged 25 to 32.
-Because millennials are less bound by traditions, their babies’ 100 days celebrations allow far more flexibility and creativity than before.
+Modern baby’s 100 days celebrations have been gaining momentum in recent years in Singapore and Hong Kong, mainly driven by millennials aged 25 to 32.
+Because millennials are less bound by traditions, their baby’s 100 days celebrations allow far more flexibility and creativity than before.
 Venues are no longer restricted to one’s home, but range from cafés to playrooms to restaurants to hotel ballrooms.
-Food preference has also become more westernised, typically involving canapés, cute cartoony pastries and large custom-made cakes.
-Other increasingly important additions include helium balloons, personalised banners, balloon artists, magicians, etc. However, it is also noticeable that the traditional-style 100 days celebration is making a comeback in the form of modern-traditional hybrid, thanks to the roots-searching millennials.
+Food preference has also become more westernised, typically involving canapés, cute cartoony pastries and large custom-made cake.
+Other increasingly important additions include helium balloons, personalised banners, balloon artists, magicians, etc. However, it is also noticeable that the traditional style of celebration is making a comeback in the form of modern-traditional hybrid, thanks to the roots-searching millennials.

-All in all, when it comes to creating the most unforgettable memory on this perfect day, to mark the baby’s first of many firsts, modern parents will continue to explore creative 100 days celebration ideas that will continue to drive the evolution of this perfect day.
+All in all, when it comes to creating the most unforgettable memory on this perfect day, to mark the baby’s first of many firsts, the modern parents will continue to explore creative ideas that will continue to drive the evolution of this perfect day.